vanessay1309/FYP-demo/README.md

 # Project Title

-This is a demo version of our FYP
+This is a testing version of our FYP, consisting of two parts:
+- demo_app: an web application using MERN framework
+- decentral_app: an simple web app (HTML CSS JS) building on Ethereum

 ## Git stuff
 Hi, please set up git on your laptop to start working!